Vector Institute (Canada)

-The Vector Institute is a private, non-profit artificial intelligence research institute in Toronto focusing primarily on machine learning and deep learning research.
-As of 2023, it consists of 143 faculty members and affiliates — 38 of whom are CIFAR AI chairs — 57 postdoctoral fellows, and 502 students.
+The Vector Institute (Institut Vecteur) is a private, non-profit artificial intelligence research institute in Toronto founded in 2017, focusing primarily on machine learning and deep learning research.
+As of 2023, it consists of 143 faculty members and affiliates—38 of whom are CIFAR AI chairs—57 postdoctoral fellows, and 502 students.
 Along with the University of Toronto, the Vector Institute is affiliated with faculty from universities across Ontario, as well as British Columbia and Nova Scotia.

 Along with Montreal's Mila and Alberta's Amii, the Vector Institute is a member of the Pan-Canadian Artificial Intelligence Strategy.

 History

 Vector was established by Brendan Frey, Geoffrey Hinton, Raquel Urtasun in 2017 with the objectives of retaining and recruiting researchers in Toronto and encouraging companies to establish labs in the city.

 On January 2, 2018, Garth Gibson became Vector's first president and CEO, and in 2023, was replaced by Tony Gaffney.
-The institute was housed in the MaRS Discovery District and, in 2024, moved to the Schwartz Reisman Innovation Center.
+The institute was housed in the MaRS Discovery District and, in 2024, moved to the Schwartz Reisman Innovation Campus.